jeetmehta/Adversarial-CNNs/README.md

-# CNNs & Adversarial Images - Fooling a MNIST classifer
+# CNNs & Adversarial Images - Fooling a MNIST Classifer

 The goal of this project is to use TensorFlow to create a set of adversarial images, that can break/fool the MNIST classifier.
 More details to come ...